Accomack Plantation Fort |

 Town Fields Barracks

-A local militia barracks and shore battery was once located here.
+A local militia barracks and shore battery was once located here, two and one-half miles west of town.

 Cherrystone Point Battery